reubengt/Trainspiration-TFL-widget/README.md

-# Week 3 API Project: Team MEIA
+# A recreation of the tfl live status widget.. and then some!
+## Week 3 Project - Founders and coders summer 2019 cohort
 Desktop

 ![Imgur](https://i.imgur.com/CHxLH72.png)